robert-westenberger/knowledgebase/computer-science/algorithms-and-data-structures/algorithmic-problems/longest-substring-without-repeating-characters.md

 - Inside this loop, do two things:
 	- Create an object that will keep track of letters visited.
   - Run another loop inside this loop, starting at the current outer loop's position and running to the end of the string.
+- Inside the inner loop, if we encounter a character we have seen before, we break, incrementing the outer loop.
+This will reset the visited characters, and we restart the process over again.
+- Otherwise, we mark the character as visited.
+We also record the result, if its greater than the current result.

+The outer loop represents the left side of the sliding window.
+The inner loop represents the right side of the sliding window.

+So starting from the beginning of the string, we increase the size of the window one character at a time.
+Every time the window size is increased, we check to see if the character that is added to the window is unique.
+If it is, we can expand the size of the window yet again.
+If it's not, we move the left bound of the window a position to the right, reset our "visited" object and shrink the window back to 1 character again.
+Then we repeat the process.

+The result is whenever the window was at it's largest.
 #### Implementation (Javascript)
 ```
 const lengthOfLongestSubstring = (s) => {